I wouldn’t be human if I didn’t acknowledge my insecurities, empathy and humanness in what we do is too important.Sondra Radvanovsky

 Soprano Sondra Radvanovsky is a globally celebrated artist.
-The depth and exquisite color of her voice are matched by her dramatic acting ability and versatility across a remarkable range of repertoire, from the title roles in Rusalka and Lucrezia Borgia, to Roxanne in Cyrano de Bergerac and the title role in Manon Lescaut.
-She is widely regarded as one of the premiere Verdi sopranos alive today, as well as one of the premiere interpreters of bel canto.
+The depth and exquisite color of her voice are matched by her dramatic acting ability and versatility across an remarkably extensive repertoire, from the title roles in Medea, Norma, and Tosca, to Leonora in Il Trovatore, Roxanne in Cyrano de Bergerac, and the title role in Rusalka.
+She is widely regarded as one of the premiere Verdi sopranos alive today, as well as the leading interpreter of Bel Canto, Verismo, and many others.

-Radvanovsky begins the season 22/23 with her debut as the mythic sorceress Medea in the Met-premiere production of Cherubini’s rarely performed masterpiece Medea.
-It is part of the Met’s award-winning Live in HD series and will be transmissioned to movie theaters across the globe.
-She is continuing on the operatic stage with one of her signature roles, Floria Tosca, in Puccini’s Tosca at the Zurich Opera, the Deutsche Oper in Berlin, the Gran Teatre del Liceu in Barcelona and for a semi-staged concert version at the Chan Centre in Vancouver.
-In Verdi’s Macbeth she sings Lady Macbeth at the Gran Teatre del Liceu in Barcelona, at the Canadian Opera Company in Toronto and for a concert version at the Teatro di San Carlo in Naples (Italy) and finishes the season on the operatic stage with returning to Zurich and performing the leading role of Turandot in Puccini’s Turandot.
-On the concert stage, Sondra Radvanovsky gives her house debut at Carnegie Hall in New York with pianist Anthony Manoli and presents a world premiere of new works by Jake Heggie alongside well-known arias and songs by Purcell, Händel, Duparc and Strauss, among others.
-Other recitals bring her to Halifax (Canada), to the Gran Teatre del Liceu in Barcelona and a gala concert at the Cankarjev Dom in Ljubljana, Slovenia.
+Radvanovsky begins the season 22/23 with a historic night at the Metropolitan Opera House.
+She opens the 137th season of the company by leading their long-awaited premiere of Cherubini’s rarely performed masterpiece, Medea, and making her highly-anticipated debut as the mythic sorceress in the title role.
+The Medea also kicks off the Met’s award-winning Live in HD series of the season with live transmission to movie theaters across the globe.
+She continues on the operatic stage with her iconic portrayal of the title role in Puccini’s Tosca at the Zurich Opera, the Deutsche Oper in Berlin, and the Gran Teatre del Liceu in Barcelona.
+She then stars as Lady Macbeth in Verdi’s opera Macbeth at the Gran Teatre del Liceu in Barcelona, the Canadian Opera Company in Toronto and for a concert version at the Teatro di San Carlo in Naples (Italy).
+She finishes the season on the operatic stage with a return to Zurich and performances of the title role in Puccini’s Turandot.
+On the concert stage, Radvanovsky embeds her recent journey in a solo recital entitled “From Loss to Love” at Carnegie Hall in New York City with pianist Anthony Manoli.
+The recital features an eclectic program designed in a highly personal context, with arias and art songs by Purcell, Händel, Duparc, and Strauss, among others.
+She also presents a world premiere of a song by Jake Heggie to a poem Radvanovsky wrote to honor her demented mother, If I Had Known.
+Other recitals bring her to Halifax, Canada, the Gran Teatre del Liceu in Barcelona and a gala concert at the Cankarjev Dom in Ljubljana, Slovenia.

 She has performed in every major opera house in the world, including the Royal Opera House, Teatro alla Scala, Opernhaus Zürich, and numerous others.
 Her signature interpretations of Verdi’s heroines include the title roles in Aïda and Luisa Miller, Elvira in Ernani, Elena in I Vespri Siciliani, Elisabeth de Valois in Don Carlo, Amelia in Simon Boccanegra, and Lina in Stiffelio, among others.